North Albany Floodplain Study Overview

 FEMA announced a 90-day appeal period to FEMA’s proposed revisions to the floodplain maps in North Albany.
 This public notification was published in the Albany Democrat-Herald and Corvallis Gazette-Times on July 8, 2015, and again on July 15, 2015.
 The appeal period ran from July 15, 2015 through October 13, 2015.
 During this period one appeal was received.
 The appeal period is now closed.

-Following the close of the appeal period, FEMA completed their internal review, revised flood elevations, flood extents, and flood maps and announced that the flood maps will become effective on December 8, 2016.
+Following the close of the appeal period, FEMA completed their internal review, revised flood elevations, flood extents, and flood maps.
+The flood maps became effective on December 8, 2016.

 In addition to this general overview, this website contains: